This post may contain affiliate links.

 Sphynx cats do get sunburns if they are exposed to the sun even if it’s for a short period of time.
-These cats are completely hairless, this means that they have no protection against the sun and natural elements.
+These cats are completely hairless, which means that they have no protection against the sun and natural elements.

 Sphynx cats and hairless cats, in general, are at risk of getting sunburned.
 They have delicate skin which can easily tan and become irritated.
 Sphynx cats lack pigmentation which means they have less melanin.

-The purpose of melanin is to give skin its colour, as well as to protect the skin from the harmful effects of the sun.
+The purpose of melanin is to give skin its color, as well as to protect the skin from the harmful effects of the sun.
 Due to the fact that these cats are generally pale, they don’t have natural protection.

 Sunburn in sphynx cats presents with redness and inflammation.
 Their skin will feel hot to the touch and may be painful and sensitive.
 In extreme cases, the cat’s skin may become dry and blistered with lesions.